Coffee alternative: Hojicha latte in a glass, photographed from the side

 What is hojicha?

-Personally, I whisk hojicha powder with a little hot oat milk and then pour it into more hot oat milk.
-You can of course use other milk alternatives.
-That’s exactly how I make my matcha latte too, except that I prefer rice milk for that and I sweeten the hojicha a bit with coconut sugar or maple syrup.
-Of course you can also make it without sugar.
-You can find the full recipe and video below.
+My method: I whisk the hojicha powder with a little hot oat milk, then pour it into more hot oat milk.
+I make my matcha latte the same way, except I prefer rice milk for that one, and I sweeten the hojicha a little with coconut sugar or maple syrup.
+Of course, you can also leave it unsweetened.

 DELICIOUS HOJICHA LATTE